aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

     N[i+1] = N[i] - alpha*N[i]*dt
 ```

 Done!
 The last entry in the array N now contains an estimate for $N(t_f)$.

+### Numerical accuracy of the forward Euler method

 Let us now compare graphically our numerical values with the exact solution \eqref{eq:expDecay}.
 For that purpose we again use the matplotlib package:

 ```python
 import matplotlib.pyplot as plt